Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Total gross receipts or sales support

-Subcontractor documentation (common contractor pain point)
+Subcontractor documentation (a common contractor pain point)

 • Subcontractor invoices and totals

-• Subcontractor COIs and workers’ comp proof (organized by vendor)
+• Subcontractor COIs and workers comp proof, organized by vendor

 • Written subcontract agreements (if you have them)

 Need a system for subcontractor proof?
+See subcontractor insurance compliance and the certificate of insurance guide.

 How to avoid surprise audit bills (simple rules that work)